 Well, I think this deserves a real high rating, since it’s original in many aspects.
 Disagree with me, I don’t care ;P

 Thanks for reviewing guys.
-There are a few things I feel like stating, one of theese is the fact I realized beforehand that pits would be used to regain health for the hunters.
-As for the flag carriers having a defensive advantage because of that; I wouldn’t worry about it too much since hunters at full health will take more risks, so it evens out, also consider that the carrots are easy to defend and there’s an ice powerup and ammo to freeze players so you can kill them even at full health thanks to the pits.
-I like to think of it as an added tactic rather than a problem.
+There are a few things I feel like stating, one of them is the fact I realized beforehand that hunters would use the pits to regain health.
+As for the flag carriers having a defensive advantage because of that; I wouldn’t worry about it too much, since hunters at full health will take more risks, so it evens out.
+Also consider that the carrots are easy to defend, and there’s an ice powerup and ammo to freeze players, so you can kill them even at full health thanks to the pits.
+I like to think of it as an added tactic, not a problem.

-As for the carrot in the coin warp.. yeah I feared it would be too easy to defend but it’s a safe spot, and a safe spot isn’t much if you can’t stay safe for a significant amount of time.
+As for the carrot in the coin warp.. yeah I feared it would be too easy to defend, but it’s a safe spot, and a safe spot isn’t much if you can’t stay safe for a significant amount of time.
 The carrot also makes the bonus worth taking.
 Besides, it’s narrow and cramped.
-If you played plently of team games it’s obvious how appriciated being safe for even a short period of time can be.
+If you played plenty of team games, it’s obvious how neat being safe for even a short period of time can be.

-As for the lack of originality pertaining to the eyecandy, I fully agree but keep in mind my first intention was to create a fully standard conventional level as a joke, since I figured R3ptile would be recieving relatively unusual levels, this one would be unusual to other entries since it would be conventional.
-The idea didn’t hold though.
+As for the lack of originality pertaining to the eyecandy: I fully agree, but keep in mind my first intention was to create a fully standard, conventional level as a joke, since I figured R3ptile would be receiving relatively unusual levels, this one would be unusual to other entries since it would be conventional.
+That idea didn’t hold though.

 This is really nice level since it has unique gameplay. im not really sure what makes this level unique, since it uses default tileset and all that stuff, but eh, my guess is that its because of the vertical-based gameplay. the layout is symmetrical though, and usually symmetric layouts are very boring, but this one is not. also, the pits are nice touch.